Szlenk index of $C(K)\widehat{\otimes}_\pi C(L)$: Introduction

 \section{Introduction}

 Since Grothendieck established the theory of tensor products \cite{Grothendieck}, it has been clear that projective tensor products play a fundamental role in the geometry of Banach spaces.
 However, due to the intractable nature of the projective tensor product, a number of elementary questions remain unanswered.
 For example, although the isomorphism classes of $C(K)$ are well understood when $K$ is countable, compact, Hausdorff, the isomorphism classes of $C(K)\widehat{\otimes}_\pi C(L)$ are not known when $K,L$ are countable, compact, Hausdorff.
-One goal of the present work is to establish a partial solution to this question using the Szlenk index as an isomorphic invariant.
-Our main result regarding the Szlenk index is the following.